My name is Amir. Born and raised in Tehran, currently living in Vancouver, BC.

-My first experience of programming started with building text animations using MS-DOS
+My coding journey started by building text animations using MS-DOS

 echo commands followed by

-0xA000) by trial and error.
-After that, I was able to create faster animation rendering compared to
+0xA000), trial and error.
+After which I was able to render graphics and animations much faster compared to the slow

-The first real programming job that I was paid for, was developing a cutting optimization software using C++ (MFC) in 2003.
-I wrote my first web application in PHP around 2004 and immediately moved to C# and .NET 2.0 and started building my career on top of Microsoft platforms.
-Over the next decade, I developed tons of applications using almost all MS technologies, from Desktop to Web.
+I got admitted to a university for computer software engineering in 2003.
+Thanks to one of my professors I got my first real programming job offer in the first semester.
+I was about 17 years old so it was a big deal for me.
+The job was about developing a cutting optimization software using C++.
+I wrote my first web application in PHP around 2004 and immediately moved to C# and .NET.
+Over the next decade, I only worked as a contractor and consultant.
+It's a long story but I developed tons of software using almost all MS technologies, from Desktop to Web.

-In Dec 2013, I made a big decision!
-I moved to the wild and free world of the open source and completely moved my career to the open source ecosystem and never looked back.
-Scala helped me a lot in this journey; not only it offered me all C# features but also introduced me to a deeper level of Functional Programming paradigm.
+In Dec 2013, I made a big decision: to stop being obsessed with MS!
+I moved to the wild and free world of open source and completely transformed my career to be on top of the open source ecosystem.
+It turned out to be the best decision of my career!
+Scala helped me a lot in this journey; not only it offered me all C# features but also gave me a better understanding of Functional Programming paradigms.

 This website is built using my own DIY static website builder.
 You can find the source code here.